-Toronto, ON, Canada ■ Age 62 ■ Independent
+Toronto, ON, Canada Age 62 Independent

+- Areas of expertise

 - Senior executive

 - Financial

 - Risk management

 - Canada & U.S. operations | Governance

 - Human resources management and executive compensation

 Mr. Cassaday has strong business and senior executive experience and also serves on other public company boards.
-This experience qualifies him to serve on our board and the corporate governance and nominating committee and management resources and compensation committee
+This experience qualifies him to serve on our board and the corporate governance and nominating committee and management resources and compensation committee.